 Beach destinations in Kenya are primarily categorized as either North Coast or South Coast.
 The North Coast features beaches such as Bamburi Beach and Nyali Beach.
 Some resorts on these beaches include Bamburi Beach Hotel, Plaza Beach Hotel, Reef Hotel, and Voyager Beach Resort.
 Malindi and Watamu are also prime beach destinations categorized as part of the North Coast despite being a little further from Mombasa City.

 The South Coast is synonymous with Diani Beach.
-While other beaches such as Galu Beach feature, Diani Beach is doubtless the most famous and arguably the most prime beach destination in the South Coast.
+While other beaches such as Galu Beach feature, Diani Beach is doubtless the most famous and arguably the most prime beach destination on the South Coast.
 Swahili Beach Resort, Diani Reef Beach Resort, Amani Tiwi Beach Resort, and Baobab Beach Resort are some of the resorts that dot Diani Beach.

 The Best Time to Book Mombasa Packages

 Hotel rates in most cases fluctuate throughout the year based on projected demand for accommodation.
-For instance, demand is usually highest during festive seasons such as during Easter and Christmas.
-Especially, Christmas when rates often double and resorts require minimum nights of stay to make one’s reservation.
-To give you a general feel of how rates fluctuate rates are highest from around 20th December to the 5th of January.
+For instance, demand is usually highest during festive seasons such as during Easter and Christmas, especially Christmas when rates often double and resorts require minimum nights of stay to make one’s reservation.
+To give you a general feel of how rates fluctuate, rates are highest from around 20th December to the 5th of January.
 Hotels are medium-priced from the 6th of January to the end of April and again from the 1st of July to the end of August as well as from the 1st of December to the 20th of the same month.
 The lowest prices are usually recorded during the months of May, June, September, and November.

-A lot of special offer packages usually do the rounds during the build-up to Valentine’s Day, Easter, Christmas, and school holidays and half-term breaks.
+A lot of special offer packages usually do the rounds during the build-up to Valentine’s Day, Easter, Christmas, and school holidays, and half-term breaks.
 The best time to book a package depends on a myriad of factors.
 Cost is one of them.
-Festive periods is another.
+Festive periods are another.
 For those with kids, school holidays become a prominent factor.
 However, to make sure one gets the best deal, a combination of all those factors should inform one’s vacation period.

 Well, there you have it.
 Pretty much all you need to know about Mombasa packages.
 If resorts seem a bit too pricy, staying at apartments at the coast might be a more affordable alternative.